 With a GCHRA, there are seven different classes you can divide your employees into, including:

-- Full-time employees: Employers can choose whether they define “full-time employment” as averaging 30 hours or more a week, or as averaging 40 hours or more a week.
+- Full-time employees: Employers can choose whether they define “full-time employment” as averaging 30 hours or more per week or as averaging 40 hours or more each week.

 - Part-time employees: Employers can choose whether to define “part-time employment” as averaging under 40 hours a week or as averaging under 30 hours a week.

-- Hourly: Hourly employees are those who are paid on an hourly basis and can earn overtime.
+- Hourly: Hourly employees are those who are paid on an hourly basis and can earn overtime, though some are exempt.

-- Staff: Employees who are not in leadership positions.
+- Staff: Employees who aren't in leadership positions.

 Are there other ways to alter allowance amounts?